 GUNSMITHING SERVICES: Muzzle Threading AND Crowning service

 These types of guns present a unique challenge to gunsmiths performing this service.
-The breach end of the barrel has a block welded to it, requiring one of two things: Either a lathe with a very, very short spindle bore or one with a huge inside diameter.
+The breach end of the barrel has the receiver attached in a manner that is either permanent or very difficult to remove.
+This normally has required one of two things: Either a lathe with a very, very short spindle bore or one with a huge inside diameter.

 From here, it's simple.
 We contour the end of the barrel, relieve the bottom at the shoulder, and chamfer the lead where the threads will start.
 Then the cylinder portion is threaded using what's called "single point thread milling."
 A tool shaped like a saw blade and ground to the shape of a thread form is loaded and it winds down the outside of the cylinder like a spiral staircase.
 Very, very accurate threading can be done this way.
 The threads are then gauged to ensure they meet the standard afterward.